-From the positive side, one does not really need to know the individual w_j 's values associated with a given y, as the actual solution cost only depends on their sum.
+On the positive side, one does not really need to know the individual w_j values associated with a given y, as the actual solution cost only depends on their sum.
 By removing the individual w_j 's one can therefore remove potentially-disturbing information.
-In addition, by using the single w{sum} variable one expects to generate fewer cuts during the branch-and-cut solution process, hence the LP relaxations of the master will be smaller in terms of variables and (hopefully) of explicitly-generated GB cuts.
+Moreover, by using the single w{sum} variable one expects to generate fewer cuts during the branch-and-cut solution process, hence the LP relaxations of the master will be smaller in terms of variables and (hopefully) of explicitly-generated GB cuts.

-From the negative side, cuts (42) tend to be denser than (41).
-In addition, we know that each cumulative cut (42) is just implied (à la Farkas) by their individual counterparts (41), and people working with MIP's have a Pavlov's unconditioned aversion to aggregated formulations.
+On the negative side, cuts (44) tend to be denser than (43).
+Moreover, we know that each cumulative cut (44) is just implied (à la Farkas) by their individual counterparts (43), and people working with MIP's have a Pavlov's aversion to aggregated formulations.
 However, in our setting the quality of the lower bound of the master is theoretically the same as they both are the projection on different w-subspaces of the same formulation, so we are not really losing anything in terms of lower bound if we opt for the cumulative cut.

 As it will be discussed in the next section, what matters is in fact the availability of a sound cutting plane scheme that can effectively produce good lower bounds even when a single cut is generated at each separation call.
-As a matter of fact, at least for quadratic UFL, the slim variant is much more effective than the fat one; see Subsection 3.4 for details.
+As a matter of fact, at least for quadratic UFL, the slim variant is much more effective than the fat one; see Subsection 4.4 for details.

-3 The overall solution framework
+4 The overall solution framework

-Once the GB cut separators for both the linear and quadratic cases have been implemented, one has to design the overall solution framework for the master MILP problem.
+Once the GB cut separators for both the linear and quadratic cases have been implemented, one has to design the overall branch-and-cut solution framework for the master MILP problem that separates GB cuts, on the fly, at every branching node.

 A natural choice is to use a state-of-the-art commercial MILP solver-we used IBM ILOG Cplex 12.6 in our implementation.
-Using a state-of-the-art MILP solver does in fact simplify a lot the implementation, as one relies on a very robust and efficient external framework for the parametric solution of the node LP's, primal heuristics, generation of general MILP cuts, branching, cut pool handling, etc. So, for a quick shot one only has to plug the GB cut separator in the framework, and see how it works.

-This simple approach is in fact rather effective, as it already allowed us to solve previously unsolved UFL instances for both linear and quadratic cases.
-However, we obtained much better results (in particular, for the quadratic case) by adding some more ingredients to the basic recipe, as outlined below.
+Using a state-of-the-art MILP solver does in fact simplify the implementation a lot, as one relies on a very robust and efficient external framework for the parametric solution of the node LP's, primal heuristics, generation of general MILP cuts, branching, cut pool handling, etc. So, for a quick shot one only has to plug the GB cut separator in the framework, and see how it works.
+This simple approach is in fact rather effective, as it already allowed us to solve the previously unsolved UFLLIB [25] linear instances 2500-10 and 3000-100 in less than 15 minutes (each) on a PC.
+However, better results-in particular, for the quadratic case-can be obtained by adding some more ingredients to the basic recipe, as outlined below.

-3.1 Numerically accurate GB cuts for the quadratic case
+4.1 Numerically accurate GB cuts for the quadratic case

 In the quadratic case, when the point y^ to separate contains zero entries we face theoretical issues in the definition of the "perspective costs" $\gamma_i = c_i/y_i^$ and hence of the most-violated GB cut.
-Although in theory there are elegant ways to cope with the non-differentiability at such points (see [20]), in practice we observed that the GB cut becomes numerically unreliable even when $y_i^ \approx 0$ for some i, hence the risk of producing invalid cuts becomes a real issue.
+Although in theory there are elegant ways to cope with the non-differentiability at such points [22], in practice we observed that the GB cut becomes numerically unreliable even when $y_i^ \approx 0$ for some i, hence the risk of producing invalid cuts becomes a real issue.